danielzion/PLP-HackFest/README.md

 ## Description

-- This webapp was built to to provide both realtime and forecast weather informations.
-Users all over the world can view the weather informations by inputting the locations.
+- This webapp was built to to provide both realtime and forecast weather informations for farmers to help plan their adequately.
+Farmers all over the world can view the weather informations by inputting their farm locations.
 With its responsive design, users can access the webapp via their laptops, desktops, mobile devices, etc without any display issues.

-- Google Cloud Services will be used to host the web app.
-Initially we thought of using Google Cloud Storage to host the Static Web App, but finally decided to go with GCP serverless computing service known as Cloud Run, since a lot of functionalities are to be implemented, in the backend.

 - **Technology Used**: This webapp makes use of Python Flask.
 Flask is a light-weight Python web framework, this greatly influenced our decision in choosing it.
 Since we agreed that the app will be utilising a microservice architecture.
 This makes it possible for us to only included relevant functionalities tha we need.
 It is reassuringly secure and exceedingly scalable.